Book today to get 10% discount off the tour price Find out more

 We pass through the Mikumi National Park of Tanzania seeing a wide range of wildlife along the road.
 These wild animals have largely become accustomed to passing traffic, providing close up sightings.

 Upon our arrival in Dar es Salaam area, we drive to our lovely campsite, set at the seaside.
-We busy ourselves with preparations for the next stretch of our African journey - the optional beach trip to Zanzibar Island.
+We busy ourselves with preparations for our beach trip to Zanzibar Island.

 Zanzibar has a colourful history, having once served as a major travel hub for explorations into new territories of East Africa.
 The islands were also an important stop on the old trade route between Europe, Africa and the East.

-New passengers may join us on our Zanzibar Trip, while some travel companions might opt to end their African tour back in Dar es Salaam.
+New passengers may join us on our Zanzibar Trip, while some travel companions might opt to end their African tour after Zanzibar.

 Zanzibar Island has a great range of activities to offer visitors, from quiet sightseeing and historical exploration to exciting water activities.